Art Therapy: How It Works, the Benefits, How to Start

 Podcast: Play in new window | Download

 Today we’re talking with Raquel Farrell-Kirk, MS, ATR-BC about art therapy: What it is and isn’t.
 Raquel has been a professional art therapist for 17 years.
 She’s worked in a variety of settings where art therapy can be found; in psychiatric settings, outpatients, also in educational settings with children with special needs.
-Raquel owns and operates a learning center for children with special needs who are being homeschooled.

-Art therapy is a mental health profession that uses the arts, art making, and the creative process as the core of how we do our therapy.
+Art therapy is a mental health profession that uses the arts, art-making, and the creative process as the core of how we do our therapy.
 It is how we affect change, how we treat clients and explore their issues and give them new skills.
 We do that all through art and art-making.

 Read More: Anxiety in Children and Adolescents